Page Contents

 Fancy cycling the Isle of Wight?

-You’re in the right place.
-In this guide, you’ll find everything you need to plan unforgettable Isle of Wight cycling holidays: detailed information on the best Isle of Wight cycle routes plus where to stay, when to visit and where to rent a bike.
+In this guide we share our firsthand tips, and also incorporate insights from Nick Weightman from Visit Isle of Wight, to help you plan unforgettable Isle of Wight cycling holidays.
+You’ll find detailed information on the best Isle of Wight cycle routes plus where to stay, when to visit and where to rent a bike.

 Read on and plan your next cycling adventure.